 Right to Work Checks: Guidance for Employers

 As a UK employer, you have a legal obligation to comply with the prevention of illegal working legislation.

 This requires you to conduct basic documentation checks on every UK-based employee to verify that any individual you employ has the requisite permission to perform the work on offer.
 In this Right to Work guidance, we explain how to conduct employer Right to Work checks, and the Right to Work documents that should be provided by your employees.

 Conducting Right to Work checks correctly and as prescribed by law offers employers a defence in the event of an issue with the immigration or working status of any of your employees.

 Importantly, as part of your recruitment and onboarding process, the checks must be carried out indiscriminately on all prospective employees, regardless of nationality, race or ethnicity.
-Singling out certain classes of individual could lead to complaints for unlawful discrimination.
+Singling out certain classes of individual could lead to complaints of unlawful discrimination.